 This course will guide you through investing your money for the long term, with step-by-step instructions.

-Please note: this course is currently in pre-ordering mode and is being offered at an ~20% discount to the final price.
-Approximately 70% of the modules have been completed and uploaded at this point, though there are still pieces to come.
-The syllabus will give you information on what's coming over the next few months.
+Please note: this course is currently in pre-ordering mode and is being offered at an >20% discount to the final price.
+Approximately 85-90% of the content has been completed and uploaded at this point, though there are still pieces to come.
+The syllabus will give you information on what's coming over the next month.

 The course has two aims: to show you how to invest, and to help you set up good processes and behaviour so that you can be successful for the long term.